qelectrotech/qelectrotech-doc/source/users/project/clean_project.rst

 .. note::

-   Cleaning the `project`_ is recommended to reduce the size of the project file and inclease the loading speed.
+   Cleaning the `project`_ is recommended to reduce the size of the project file and increase the loading speed.

 .. _project: ../project/index.html